sonuhalder24/Healthcare-backend/README.md

 ## ✅ Notes

-- Ensure your machine has Java 8 installed.
+- Ensure your machine has Java 17 installed.
 - Use Postman or similar tools to test endpoints with appropriate headers and JSON bodies.
 - JWT token must be passed in the `Authorization` header for protected endpoints.

 ---

-## 📌 Author

-Developed as part of a HackerRank backend development assessment.